 pH and Soil

 It’s often important to know the pH of soil.
 Certain plants grown better in more acidic soil than alkaline and vice versa.
 Cops like blackberries and potatoes like a slightly acidic soil (around pH 5) and crops like shallots and pumpkins prefer a more neutral soil pH (around pH 7).
-A full range guide on vegetable plants and pH preferences can be found here.

 It’s worth keeping a hard copy of it.